Keep Built to Last.

 Your BHAG lives in operating memory.
 The roster ladders to it.

-Both protect the core, stimulate progress.
+Both preserve the core and stimulate progress.

 Core values are the AOS holds.
-Mission queue is the progress.
+The mission queue is the progress.
+The five Approval Points are where the core gets protected before anything ships.

 You do not have to choose.